WideWheel is the most comfortable electric scooter you’ll ever ride

 The tires also contain soft polyurethane foam, and they are connected to the scooter via an advanced suspension system.
 In combination, these features allow WideWheel to glide across the asphalt.

 You control your speed via a throttle lever on the handlebars.
 Here, you will also find a battery gauge and the brake lever.
-The scooter actually has disc brakes built into the wheels, providing better performance in wet conditions.
+The scooter actually has a rear disc brake, providing better performance in wet conditions.

 Furthermore, WideWheel has an LED brake light above the rear wheel.
 At the front, a bright white headlamp lights the road ahead.

-Like most mini scooters, WideWheel folds down for transportation.
+Like most mini scooters, WideWheel folds down for transportation and easy storage.
+The folding mechanism is a large screw and it takes just 20 seconds to operate and surely holds tight so there is no rattling while riding.
 The handlebars are on a hinge, which allows them to meet the footplate.
 In this mode, you can carry the scooter with one hand.

 That’s the theory, anyway.
-Quite how far you will want to carry 29.5 pounds on one arm is largely dependent on your fitness regimen.
+Quite how far you will want to carry 38 pounds on one arm is largely dependent on your fitness regimen.
+As always, there is a trade-off between comfortable and powerful riding and ultra-portability.

 However, it would be churlish to complain too bitterly about the weight of this machine.
 Batteries and motors are always heavy, and the rest of WideWheel is actually quite light.
 Overall, it’s a great way to get from A to B around the city.

-“WideWheel provides a balanced and smooth ride without sacrificing portable features.
-Thanks to the ultra-wide tires and front and rear suspension, you will experience the ultimate electric scooter ride. ” — WideWheel on IndieGoGo
+“WideWheel provides a powerful and fast ride without sacrificing portability.
+Thanks to the ultra-wide tires and front and rear suspension, you will experience the ultimate electric scooter ride.” — Peter from fluidfreeride.com

 There is a lot to like about WideWheel.
-It provides a speedy yet comfortable ride, with a good range and some nice safety features.
-Additionally, the scooter is very affordable.
+It provides a speedy yet comfortable ride, with a range of up to 20 miles and top speeds of 25mph.
+Additionally, the scooter is pretty well-priced thanks to the pre-order discount and it comes with a 90-day warranty.
+Plus, they provide service for the scooter.

 Things to improve

 Bringing down the weight or reducing the folded size of WideWheel would be a definite improvement.
-Some people may even prefer to ditch the suspension in favor of reduced weight.
+Some people may even prefer to ditch the suspension in favor of reduced weight and size.